tkhamez/neucore/doc/Install.md

 docker exec -u www-data neucore_prod_http bin/console doctrine-fixtures-load
 ```

-Now login at http://localhost:8080/ (if you run it on a remote host see "Production environment" below)
+Now login at http://localhost:8080/ (replace localhost if you IP address if you run it on a remote host),
-and make yourself an admin:
+then make yourself an admin:

 ```shell
 docker exec -u www-data neucore_prod_http bin/console make-admin 1